712-3 PARENTAL RELATIONSHIP

 712-3 D. THE HEALTH ANALYTICS AND VITAL RECORDS "AFFIDAVIT OF PATERNITY"

-1. When HAVRHealth Analytics and Vital Records's "Affidavit of Paternity" can be Used to Establish Relationship
+1. When HAVRHealth Analytics and Vital Records's "Affidavit of Paternity" Can Be Used to Establish Relationship

-HAVRHealth Analytics and Vital Records's :Affidavit of Paternity" may be used to establish the relationship of a father to a child when:
+HAVRHealth Analytics and Vital Records's "Affidavit of Paternity" may be used to establish the relationship of a father to a child when:

 1. The child born in Alaska and the child's mother:

-1. Was not married at the time of conception, during pregnancy, or at birth and the child's official birth record does not list the name of the child's father;
+1. Was not married at the time of conception, during pregnancy, or at birth and child's official birth record does not list the name of the child's father;

 2. Was married at the time of conception, during pregnancy, or at birth, and a court or an administrative agency rules that a mother's husband or ex-husband is not the father of the child but does not make a separate ruling of paternity or name the actual father of the child; or